AvirukBasak/esoteric-assembly/docs/CONTRIBUTE.md

 3. You cannot immediately use any dynamic memory allocation method (or any method that uses it) after using `unEscape()` in [global.c](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/global.c).
 4. You must use up or backup the value returned by `unEscape()` before doing so as it returns a `dangling pointer`.
 5. This is done to free up memory so that `free()` is not used after every call to `unEscape()`.
+6. Don't overuse this section for every new convention added.